-I am a Ph.D. candidate in Computer Science and Engineering at New York University, advised by Tembine Hamidou.
-I received the Master's degree in Pattern Recognition & Intelligent Systems and the Bachelor's degree of Automation in 2015 and 2012 from Tongji University, Shanghai, China.
+I received my Ph.D. degree in Computer Science from New York University in January 2020, advised by Prof. Tembine Hamidou.
+Before that, I got my Master's degree in Pattern Recognition & Intelligent Systems and Bachelor's degree of Automation in 2015 and 2012 from Tongji University in Shanghai.

-My primary research interests are machine learning, computer vision, and game theory.
-Currently, my research focuses on deep generative learning, which involves topics in deep neural networks, probability models, distributional robust games, and stochastic optimization.
+My primary research interest includes machine learning, computer vision, speech processing, and game theory.
+Recently, my research focuses on deep generative learning, which involves topics in deep neural networks, probability models, distributional robust games, and stochastic optimization.

 Deep Generative Learning

 Design game-theoretic models for generative learning, learn unknown data distribution through distributional robust games, study Wasserstein distance between datasets in different domains, application on image synthesis and style transfer

 2015 - 2020

 Ph.D. in Computer Science